Last updated on April 8th, 2019 at 03:08 pm

-We’ve been traveling for two years and whenever we meet people and tell them that we travel full time most look pleasantly surprised.
+We’ve been traveling for almost 5 years and whenever we meet people and tell them that we travel full time most look pleasantly surprised.
 Then, they look at Mak, and a mix of confusion and intense curiosity becomes apparent.
 They’ll stare for a moment, narrowing their eyes slowly.

 We can see their wheels turning as an awkward silence fills the air.
 We watch as they struggle to find a socially acceptable question.

 So do you have teaching degrees?
 What about a huge savings account??
 Do you make a bunch of money blogging???

 The answer is “no” to all three of those questions.